 Speech Sound Development (By Age of Acquisition)

-If you’re looking for a speech sound development chart, it’s right here!
+If you’re looking for a speech sound development chart to help you determine where to start with your speech articulation goals, it’s right here!

 The chart has been updated with the results from McLeod & Crowe’s (2016) study.